03-06-2024

-Respiratory Workplace Protection: Fit Testing
+Respiratory Workplace Protection: Face Fit Testing

 The HSE states that "a major cause of leaks is poor fit", adding that "tight-fitting facepieces need to fit the wearer’s face to be effective".

-If a mask is too loose, particles and fumes can enter the respiratory system, causing both short-term and long-term health issues.
+If a mask is too loose, particles and fumes can enter the respiratory system, causing short-term and long-term health issues.

 BOOK A FIT TEST TRAINING COURSE ONLINE

-Qualitative and Quantitative Fit Testing
+The Difference Between Qualitative and Quantitative Face Fit Testing

-Quantitative Face Fit Testing is different in that it doesn't rely on the individual being tested.
+Quantitative Face Fit Testing is different because it doesn't rely on the individual being tested.
 It uses more scientific methods, such as particle counting, to judge how effective a seal is.
 They will need to work in an environment which simulates a natural working environment to check the seal of the mask.
 A device will then be used to judge how many particles have entered the mask in that time, compared to how many are outside the mask at that time (i.e. how many particles the mask has stopped).

 Do I Choose Qualitative or Quantitative Face Fit Training?

-Quantitative testing is pricier, however, this is mostly an initial investment for equipment.
+Quantitative testing is pricier; however, this is mostly an initial investment for equipment.
 You may need to test externally to simulate the actual working environment.

 But what you choose also depends on the type of mask you're using: